zwang-bioinformatics/SCW/README.md

 One contact pair file is in the example_data file, which is GM12878 cell12.
 The format for Hi-C is "1_0 766645 1_0 16241940", where 1_0 means the paternal of chromosome 1, 1_1 means the maternal of chromosome 1.
 The format for length is "1_1 249250621", 1_1 is the maternal chromosome 1, and 249250621 is the reference length that matched your data.

-"g++ -o so2d -pthread -std=c++11 one_step_2D_Gaussian.cpp";#so2d is the compiled file, you can name it anything you like.
+"g++ -o so2d -pthread -std=c++11 one_step_2D_Gaussian.cpp"; where so2d is the compiled file, you can name it anything you like.

-"./so2d -i ../../example_data/gm12.hic -res 1 -len ../../example_data/human_list -np 40 -o out_g12_1mb";# -i followed by the Hi-C file, -res followed by the resolution, unit is Mbp, double value used here (0.5, 0.05, or 1, is the right style), -np followed by the thread numbers you will assigned, value type is integer, -o followed by the output file name.
+"./so2d -i ../../example_data/gm12.hic -res 1 -len ../../example_data/human_list -np 40 -o out_g12_1mb";

+Where "-i " followed by the Hi-C file, "-res " followed by the resolution, unit is Mbp, double value used here (0.5, 0.05, or 1, is the right style), "-np " followed by the thread numbers you will assigned, value type is integer, "-o " followed by the output file name.

 2. One step GAE version is requested for one more parameter, which is the imputation file.
 We need to go to "GAE_package" in the main folder to generate that impuatation file.

 To generate an imputation file, we need to use GAE to generate the imputation matrix, then convert the matrix file for SCW.

-For example, go to "GAE_package" folder, run "perl generate_edge.pl human_list 1 ../example_data/gm12.hic >gm12_edge" to generate the node edge file first for GAE input, where 1 here represents the 1 Mbp resolution.
+Go to "GAE_package" folder in the main folder, run

+"perl generate_edge.pl human_list 1 ../example_data/gm12.hic >gm12_edge";

+to generate the node edge file first for GAE input, where "1" here represents the 1 Mbp resolution, it can be changed to any value.

-Then run GAE for gernerating the inputation matrix by using "python gae.py --nodes 6106 --fin gm12_edge --fout gm12_mat --lr 0.001", where --nodes is the number of nodes, --fin is the edge file, and --fout is the output file for storing the reconstructed matrix. --lr is to set the learning rate.
-The more details you can see in the readme file in GAE_package file.
+Then run GAE for generating the imputation matrix by using:

+"python gae.py --nodes 6106 --fin gm12_edge --fout gm12_mat --lr 0.001";

+Where "--nodes" is the number of nodes, "--fin" is the edge file, and "--fout" is the output file for storing the reconstructed matrix. "--lr" is to set the learning rate.
+The more details you can see in the readme file in the "GAE_package" folder.

-Here, we can convert the GAE imputed matrix to the SCW input we need by using "perl mat_to_hic.pl human_list 1 gm12_mat >gm12_imp.hic"; where 1 is the resolution, human_list is the chromosome length file gm12_mat is the GAE output matrix.
+Here, we can convert the GAE imputed matrix to the SCW input we need by using:

+"perl mat_to_hic.pl human_list 1 gm12_mat >gm12_imp.hic";

+Where "1" is the resolution, "human_list" is the chromosome length file, and "gm12_mat" is the GAE output matrix.

-Similar to one-step GAE, we run the following to generate the modeling:
+Similar to one step GAE, we run the following to generate the modeling:

 "g++ -o sog -pthread -std=c++11 one_step_GAE.cpp";

-"./sog -i ../../example_data/gm12.hic -res 1 -len ../../example_data/human_list -np 40 -imp ../../GAE_package/gm12_imp.hic -o out_g12_1mb"; where -imp is followed by the GAE-imputed Hi-C file, the rest are the same with one-step-2D-Gaussian.
+"./sog -i ../../example_data/gm12.hic -res 1 -len ../../example_data/human_list -np 40 -imp ../../GAE_package/gm12_imp.hic -o out_g12_1mb";

+Where -imp is followed by the GAE-imputed Hi-C file, the rest are the same with one-step-2D-Gaussian.

 3. Two step 2D Gaussian is the same as one step version.